vispy/webgl-insights/abstract.md

 Whereas Python is an excellent platform for data analysis, it lags behind the Web browser when it comes to remote visualization and sharing of interactive analysis reports.
 The need for remote data access is all the more critical that the size of common datasets increases faster than transfer speeds.
 Therefore, it is common practice for large datasets to be stored in the cloud, while analysts visualize the data remotely through the Web browser on a desktop or mobile device.

-In this chapter, we will present the different techniques we have been developing in order to integrate our OpenGL-based Python library into the Web browser thanks to WebGL.
-The main challenge is to let scientists visualize their data without having them write any JavaScript code.
+In this chapter, we will present the different techniques we have been developing in order to integrate our OpenGL-based Python library into the Web browser.
+The main challenge is to let scientists visualize their data without the need to write JavaScript.
 Most scientists do not have a formal training in programming, and they would be unwilling to learn an additional language beyond Python.
 Therefore, we are aiming for an automatic and transparent Web backend for Vispy.
+We have defined three methods, which are each expected to be useful in different use-cases.

 The first approach consists of letting the server render the scene locally and send the raster images to the browser in real-time.
-This technique may be useful on low-end clients.
+This technique may be useful on low-end clients or situations where the data being visualized is very large.

 In the second approach, the server emits OpenGL command calls that are proxied to the Web browser.
 The browser renders the scene by executing these commands through WebGL.
 This method may involve transfers of significant volumes of data.
 However, most of our visualization techniques involve GPU data transfers at initialization time only.
 This is the main and most useful approach.

-In the last approach, the server exports an entire visualization to a standalone interactive HTML/JavaScript document.
+In the third approach, the server exports an entire visualization to a standalone interactive HTML/JavaScript document.
 This method is restricted to relatively simple cases.
 However, users familiar with JavaScript can extend the exported document through a simple API.
 This approach is useful when an interactive visualization is needed in absence of a Python server.

 The last two approaches feature a new intermediate-level representation of all OpenGL constructs we need in Vispy.
 A static visualization in this representation is described by a linear sequence of commands that instruct the interpreter to create buffers, define OpenGL programs, and draw the scene.
 This level of abstraction matches Vispy's object-oriented interface to OpenGL.
 We needed to define this new representation because the regular OpenGL API was too low-level for our needs.

 For interactivity, we developed a combination of Python-to-JavaScript code translation utilities, JavaScript numerical computing libraries, and high-level interactive constructs in order to export a reactive visualization from Python to JavaScript.

-All of these approaches are useful in different use-cases.

 ## Screenshots